Municipal elections in Ontario

 Voting is a basic right and important civic duty that is vital to maintaining a healthy democracy.

-When are municipal elections held in Ontario?
+When is the next municipal election in Ontario?

 The next municipal election will be held Monday, October 26, 2026.
 The last municipal election was held on Monday, October 24, 2022.
 Elections for municipal governments in Ontario are held every 4 years on the fourth Monday of October.
 Where the polling day falls on a holiday, polling day shall be the next succeeding day that is not a holiday.